-Norman Travers was my husband’s grandpa and was the amazing man who started Imire Rhino and Wildlife Conservation in Zimbabwe in the 1950’s.
-Norman is walking with their lion, Cassius (named after Cassius Clay, later Muhammed Ali).
-He would often adventure off into the African bush with Cassius, Dudley their pet warthog, Bere the hyena, Potter the Otter, their two Labradors, a daschund and a cat.
-His love for the wildlife was as close as it was for his own kids and today, his grandchildren are continuing his amazing efforts to conserve and protect the wildlife of Zimbabwe and Africa.
+He would often venture into the African bush accompanied by Cassius, Dudley the pet warthog, Bere the hyena, Potter the otter, two Labradors, a dachshund, and even a cat.
+His affection for wildlife was as profound as the love he had for his own family.
+Today, his grandchildren proudly continue his legacy, carrying forward his remarkable commitment to conserving and protecting the wildlife of Zimbabwe and Africa.

 Imire was founded in 1948 by Norman and his wife, Gilly Travers.
-Originally farmers, they had a great passion for wildlife and conservation, which led to the establishment of Imire as a wildlife conservancy in 1972.
-The conservancy is located in the Mashonaland East District of Zimbabwe dedicated to the conservation and welfare of wildlife, with a specific focus on the protection and breeding of the critically endangered Black and White Rhinos.
+Originally farmers, they developed a deep passion for wildlife and conservation, which ultimately led to the establishment of Imire as a wildlife conservancy in 1972.
+Located in Zimbabwe's Mashonaland East Province, the conservancy is dedicated to the protection, welfare, and breeding of wildlife, with a particular focus on the critically endangered black and white rhinoceros.

-I have been lucky enough to experience Imire first hand and as a result, the wildlife I encountered was the catalyst for my Safari collection shown across this website.
+Juliet has been lucky enough to experience Imire first hand and as a result, the wildlife she encountered was the catalyst for her debut Safari collection shown across this website.
 You can view the full range here.

 Departments